- Why Us?

 When it comes to website speed, every second counts.
-In this post, we will go through a full guide on website speed, from measuring it, to tips on how to improve it.
+In this post, we will go through a full guide on website speed, from measuring it, to tips on how to speed up site page load time.

 1. Why technical SEO and page load speed matter